 TP-Link Archer AX11000: The same feature set but now with a “gaming” veneer

-The Archer AX11000 comes with a similar web interface found in the Archer C5400X — as well as the latest TP-Link Wi-Fi 6 routers, including that of the Archer AX3000 or Archer AX6000 — but now with a twist.
+The Archer AX11000 comes with a similar web interface found in the Archer C5400X and the latest TP-Link Wi-Fi 6 routers, including that of the Archer AX3000 or Archer AX6000 but now with a twist.
 The interface has a red gaming-oriented theme, similar to that of the Asus GT-AX11000.

 But before we get to the gaming stuff, let's acknowledge the fact this new router shares the same setup process, settings, and features as most previous TP-Link Archer routers.